rk4784/YodleeDemo/README.md

 Step 3: Open cmd or terminal and go to project location using "cd" command then Run "npm install" command.

-Step 4: Put your cobrand details and user details in Config.js file(cobrand and user details can be found on api dashboard page on yodlee developer portal).
+Step 4: Put your cobrand details and user details in Config.js file(cobrand and user details can be found on api dashboard page on <a href="https://developer.yodlee.com/api-dashboard">yodlee developer portal</a>).

 Step 5: Download node on your local machine and run "node server.js" command.